 4) Don’t try to cast too hard.

 When you’re fishing and your casting starts to fall apart, reel in some running line and limit yourself to a rod length or two and stick with it.
-Make consistent, straight, uniform casts.
+Strive for consistent, straight, uniform casts.
 It’s very satisfying.
+And productive.

 5) Pull with the bottom hand.
 Yes, use your top hand, but always remember to pull with your bottom hand, this principle applies to all Spey Casting techniques.